Schizophrenia Treatment and Self-Help

 Sudden or unsupervised dosage changes are dangerous, and can trigger a schizophrenia relapse or other complications.
 If you’re having trouble with your medication or feel like you don’t need to take it, talk to your doctor or someone else that you trust.

-Schizophrenia: The Journey to Recovery – Schizophrenia handbook discusses diagnosis and treatment issues including hospitalization, independent living, and emergency planning.
+Schizophrenia: The Journey to Recovery (PDF) – Handbook discusses diagnosis and treatment issues.
 (Canadian Psychiatric Association)

-Schizophrenia Treatment – Details medications and ECT used to treat schizophrenia.
+Schizophrenia Treatment – Medications and ECT used to treat schizophrenia.
 (Mayo Clinic)

-Schizophrenia – Overview of schizophrenia including self-help, treatment, and hopeful outlooks.
+Schizophrenia – Including self-help, treatment, and hopeful outlooks.
 (Royal College of Psychiatrists)

 Electroconvulsive Therapy Overview – How ECT can be used in the treatment of schizophrenia.
 (Schizophrenia.com)

-Mental Health Medications – A thorough guide to the safe use of medications for mental illness, including the antipsychotics prescribed for schizophrenia.
+Mental Health Medications – Guide to the safe use of medications for mental illness, including the antipsychotics for schizophrenia.
 (National Institute of Mental Health)